mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 #### 14:25

-And then Dogen Zenji says,
+And then Dōgen Zenji says,

 > Listening to the dharma means to give full play to the discriminating mind.